Heading into London with a toddler? We’ve got you covered.

 Babies and toddlers love aquariums thanks to the incredible sensory opportunities they offer – bright lights, unusual sounds and even the opportunity to touch and play with the water.

 The SEA LIFE Centre London Aquarium is one of the best aquariums in the UK and is perfectly designed for younger children.
 Kids under 3 get free entry as well.
+It’s the perfect place to go in London with a toddler.

 As well as different zones for Pacific and Atlantic creatures, you can enjoy the famous Shark Walk, Ray Lagoon and Seahorse Kingdom.